Danielifg/crypto-token-design/README.md

 # Tokenization Standards

+Token fit inits with contract standards for the ERC20 token interfaces from Openzeppelin.

 The project contains boiler plate for a complete DApp over React, Web3 and Solidity smart contracts.

-Token fit inits with contract standards for the ERC20 token interfaces from Openzeppelin.

-We use truffle configuration to deploy contracts to any public network specified into truffle-config.js.
+For contract bundling and deployments we use truffle configuration to deploy contracts to any public network specified into truffle-config.js.

 To Verify/Publish on Etherscan we will use Truffle verify plugin and contract functions will be available for testing over ehterscan website.

+Demo: Contract on Ropsten Network [Etherscan](https://ropsten.etherscan.io/token/0xBD268AD65620B697d46D7d5b8DEEC93228af1b12)

 Note: A different infura projectId for each network is required as well as an Etherscan API key.
 Keys are  personal and must not be commited to git, store on .env file.